timtebeek/major-migrations-made-easy-slides/slides.md

 And it can be fun, to pick up new language features such as records and text blocks.
 But you don't want to adopt these features manually, or only on a single project.

-Instead, we will look into automation, to make old projects feel like new again.
+Instead we will look into automation, to make old projects feel like new again, to benefit from JVM & language improvements.
 -->

 ---